2018-2019 SETC Executive Committee

 Vice President of Finance: David Wohl

-David Wohl holds a Ph.D. in Theatre from Kent State University and is currently the Dean of the College of Visual and Performing Arts at Winthrop University in Rock Hill, SC.
-He was SETC’s President in 1997-1998 and Treasurer from 1994 to 1996.
-Most recently, he served as Elected Past President and Vice President of Finance.
+David Wohl holds a Ph.D. in Theatre from Kent State University and recently retired from Winthrop University where he is Dean and Professor Emeritus.
+He was SETC’s Treasurer from 1994 to 1996 and President in 1997-1998.
+Most recently, he served as Elected Past President and Vice President of Finance and completed his seventh (non-consecutive) term on SETC’s Executive Committee.
 He was the recipient of the Suzanne Davis award in 2001.
 He was the Artistic Director of the Charleston (WV) Stage Company for 19 years and co-produced the films Chillers, Invasion of the Space Preachers and Paradise Park.
 In 2006, he received the West Virginia Lifetime Achievement arts award from Governor Joe Manchin.

 Elected Past President: Alan Litsey